Misty (Pokémon): In the manga

 The Misty character that appears in the Electric Tale of Pikachu manga series, which is loosely based on the anime, is similar to the Misty in the anime, while the Misty in Pokémon Adventures is similar to the Misty in the video games.
 She appears throughout Electric Tale of Pikachu, traveling on occasion with Ash.
 In Pokémon Adventures, When Red, the protagonist of the manga, first meets her, she is trying to recapture her Gyarados with help of her Staryu, which has been brainwashed by Team Rocket.
 They decide to team up and confront Team Rocket.
 The next morning, after spending the night resting in Misty's mansion, Misty leads Red to her Gym and reveals herself to be the Gym Leader.
 They have a battle, and though Misty quickly gained the upper hand and easily defeated Red with her fast and strong Starmie, she is worried that if they do not prepare themselves, Team Rocket will defeat them easily.
 Red decides that he might actually need training, and agrees to train.
 At that point, they become close friends.

-In Pocket Monsters, Red, the protagonist of the series, is seeking a Moon Stone along with his Pikachu and his Clefairy (one that speaks human language).
+In Pokémon Pocket Monsters, Red, the protagonist of the series, is seeking a Moon Stone along with his Pikachu and his Clefairy (one that speaks human language).
 When they meet Misty, Clefairy notices that she is wearing a Moon Stone as a necklace.
 Misty declares that they battle her if they wish to have it.
 While the Clefairy is initially pumped up to battle, he quickly changes his mind when he sees that his opponent is a massive Blastoise.
 After a while, the battle is won when Clefairy sucks up all the water in a nearby river and releases the water onto Misty's Pokémon, sending it flying into the sky.
 Just when Misty is about to reward Red's group with the prize they sought, the stone is stolen.